GnarlyMshtep/CS35L-Notes/README.md

 # CS35L-Notes
-Messy Notes from CS35L.
-I'll Compile them to something readable before the Exams!

-- midterm copilation out, final soon.
+Notes from all CS35L lectrues (+ some key discussions) throughout Fall 2021.
+Writeups were compiled to grand notes previous to the midterm and the final.